 National Tequila Day – Best Places to Drink Tequila in London

 Tequila lovers around the capital – listen up.
-Today it’s National Tequila Day!
-So to celebrate the grand occasion we’re giving a run-down of what we think are the best bars and restaurants in London if you’re desperate for a shot of mezcal or a tequila-based cocktail. ¡Salud!
+Today is National Tequila Day – it is a thing apparently – so to celebrate the grand occasion we’re giving a run-down of what we think are the best bars in London if you’re desperate for a shot of mezcal or a margarita.
+Happy

 Location: 5 Langley Street, WC2H 9JA.

 Being the UK’s first ever Mexican restaurant, it would make sense to start our run-down at Café Pacifico.
 Tequila lovers are invited to unwind after the mad Monday rush and absorb the lively Mexican atmosphere with the Café’s National Tequila Day celebrations.
 You’ll be able to sample one of the 150 tequilas and 50 mescals stocked behind the bar, as well as soak in some Mexican tunes being spun by the bar’s resident DJs.